What is Electronic Invoicing and How Does it Work?

 Wrapping Up

-Adopting digital invoices can streamline your workflow, increase productivity, and save costs—all while providing an improved customer experience.
+Adopting digital invoices can streamline your workflow, increase productivity, and save costs—all while providing an improved customer experience and staying ahead of the digital curve.
 With a little bit of time and effort, you can successfully implement electronic invoicing and keep your customers throughout the transition period.

 Stax has an all-in-one payment platform that makes billing and invoicing simpler.
 We offer scalable e-invoicing solutions for each business, always with transparent pricing.